drozdik-m/assert-testing/README.md

 ## Download

-You can download the module on GitHub (https://github.com/drozdik-m/assert-testing.git) or using npm service (https://www.npmjs.com/package/assert-testing)
+You can download the module on [GitHub/assert-testing](https://github.com/drozdik-m/assert-testing.git) or using [npm/assert-testing](https://www.npmjs.com/package/assert-testing) service.

 ```
 npm install assert-testing --save